Major in Economics

 Six 300-level economics courses (in addition to 310-1, 310-2 and 311).
 Subject to department approval, students may count up to two non-economics classes such as Anthropology 341 Economic Anthropology or Mathematics 366-1 Mathematical Models in Finance as Economics field courses.

-Note that Economics 213 Economics of Gender, 250 Business and Government and Economics 270 Introduction to Environmental Economics are designed for non-majors.
-Majors should not take these courses, but should take Economics 342 Economics of Gender, Economics 350 Monopoly, Competition and Public Policy and Economics 370 Environmental and Natural Resource Economics which cover the same material at a higher level.
-Economics 213, 250 and 270 will not count either as advanced field courses or as related courses for the Major in Economics.
+Note that Economics 249 Business Strategy is designed for non-majors.
+Majors should not take this course, but should take Economics 349 Industrial Economics which cover the same material at a higher level.
+Economics 249 does not count either as an advanced field course or as a related course for the Major in Economics.

 Courses in Related Fields (5)